 The village of Ubud, and the surrounding villages, has historically been a center of culture for the Balinese.
 And it’s this richness in culture that draws tourists to come to Ubud in search of the quintessential Bali experience.
-The Lonely Planet Bali, Lombok, and Nusa Tenggara guide book has some helpful introductory information to Balinese culture and history.
+We love coming to Ubud with kids!

 Ubud is located close to the central part of Bali, away from the beaches and ocean.
 It’s about an hour and a half drive from Ngurah Rai Airport in Denpasar.
-The village is surrounded by rice terraces and rice paddies, as people still cultivate this crop for their own subsistence.
-You can even rent accommodation in Ubud next to rice paddies!
+The airport in Denpasar services many domestic and international destinations, including Jakarta, Singapore, Kuala Lumpur, and Hong Kong.

 The best way to get to Ubud from Denpasar is to hire a private car and driver.
 When calculating the transportation portion of your Indonesia trip cost, estimate between Rp.
 400,000 to 600,000 (roughly $28-35 USD) for a private car and driver.